 A student's experience in the clinical program may include drafting of pleadings, motion papers, letters, memoranda, and other legal documents; representation of clients in administrative hearings; and motion and trial practice in all New York and federal courts that serve the Tompkins County area.
-In all phases of client representation students are supervised by one of the four attorneys working full time in the clinic.
+In all phases of client representation students are supervised by one of the five attorneys working in the clinic.

 A seminar in legislation introduces students to the legislative process and involves them in policy as well as legal analysis.
 A trial advocacy course is offered that develops students' trial skills and involves them in simulated courtroom proceedings.
-These courses offer a rich opportunity for acquiring the skills required to carry on complex litigation in state and federal courts.
+Those courses offer a rich opportunity for acquiring the skills required to carry on complex litigation in state and federal courts.

-A limited number of students are able to take a full clinical semester as externs with either the Center for Law and Social Policy or the National Wildlife Federation in Washington, D.C.
+A limited number of students are able to take a full clinical semester as externs with either the Center for Law and Social Policy or the National Wildlife Federation in Washington, D.C., during the fourth or fifth semester of their J.D. program.